 Is there a universal formula for getting and keeping power?
-Alastair Smith says there is and it often involves what he calls ‘bad behaviour’.
-Maria Armoudian talks to Smith about what dictators, CEOs, and political leaders have in common, and explores some of their strategies for getting and keeping power.
+Alastair Smith says there is, and it often involves what he calls ‘bad behaviour’.
+Maria Armoudian talks to Smith about what dictators, CEOs, and political leaders have in common and explores some of their strategies for getting and keeping power.

-This interview was originally aired on the Scholars’ Circle.
-For more information and to access our archive of episodes click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 For more of our audio and visual content, check out our YouTube channel, or head to the University of Auckland’s manuscripts and archives collection.

 Photo credit: www.kremlin.ru

 Disclaimer: The ideas expressed in this podcast reflect the views of the guest and not necessarily the views of The Big Q.